 Read our guide on the best questions to ask during an interview in Hong Kong to ensure the job is the right fit for you too.

 How to read body language in an interview

 What you say in an interview is only a part of the message you send to a potential employer.

 Positive body language plays a vital part in the first impression that hiring managers have of you.

 Read our guide on how to put forward your best self in an interview.

 Congratulations!
 You made it through the initial interview process, hopefully picking up some great job interview tips we provided in the preceding sections.

 Don't stop there.
 The next part of the process is just as important, if not more so.
-In today's competitive job market it's imperative you follow up your initial job interview with a thank-you email to reiterate your interest in the role, and brush up on your second interview skills.
+In Hong Kong's competitive job market it's imperative you follow up your initial job interview with a thank-you email to reiterate your interest in the role, and brush up on your second interview skills.

 Read below for tips on what to do after the interview to make it into the next round of interviews - and successfully achieve your dream job.

 At some stage of your job search it’s likely you’ll be asked to undertake a psychometric test.
 It can seem daunting but by understanding the pros and cons of psychometric testing you’ll have a better idea of what’s involved and how to prepare.